Suyashd7/SmartWallet/README.md

 Receive Funds: The contract can accept ether directly.
 The consumer contract interacts with the SmartWallet, allowing you to check the balance and deposit funds.

-Let me know if you'd like to mod